Peter T James

 1. Did not keep adequate records including appointment notes, hearing tests, medical referrals and signed receipts on service user files.

 3. Did not perform masking when required on audiometry.

 4. Did not sign off audiometric assessments with audiometer details.

 5. The matters described in paragraphs 1 - 4 constitute misconduct and/or lack of competence.

 6. By reason of that misconduct and/or lack of competence your fitness to practise is impaired.

 2. The Registrant is a Hearing Aid Dispenser who was employed by Amplifon in Cardiff from 18 January 1999 until March 2013.
-On 01 May 2014, a Panel of the Conduct and Competence Committee found that his fitness to practise was impaired by reason of his misconduct, having found that he did not keep accurate records, including appointment notes, hearing tests, medical referrals and signed receipts on service user files (particular 1).
+On 1 May 2014, a Panel of the Conduct and Competence Committee found the Particulars 1, 3 and 4 were proved.
+It went on to determine that only Particular 1 was serious enough to amount to misconduct.
+That Panel found that his fitness to practise was impaired by reason of his misconduct, having found that he did not keep accurate records, including appointment notes, hearing tests, medical referrals, and signed receipts on service user files.
 On that date, the Panel imposed a Suspension Order for a period of 12 months.
-The Panel today is conducting a review of that Suspension Order in terms of Article 30(1) of the Health and Social Work Professions Order 2001.

 1. You must promptly inform the HCPC if your employment status changes or if you take up any further employment.

 2. You must promptly inform the HCPC of any disciplinary proceedings taken against you by your employer.